eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 Version 3.0.0 |Pro|
 ###################

+This release includes the following **internal changes**:

+* Preparation of Monitor Pro repository
+* License update from GPL-3.0 to eProsima Software License Agreement Rev 03
+* Creation of self-hosted CI and mirror

 This release includes the following **bugfixes**:

+* Fix race condition in backend data access
-- Several spy mode stability fixes, including QoS compatibility and XML profile initialization
+* Several spy mode stability fixes, including QoS compatibility and XML profile initialization
-- Fix incorrect enum initialization causing undefined entity discovery behavior
+* Fix incorrect enum initialization causing undefined entity discovery behavior
-- Fix endpoint undiscovery handling
+* Fix endpoint undiscovery handling
-- Fix Windows deadlock in the alerts timeout checker
+* Fix Windows deadlock in the alerts timeout checker
+* Fix UserDataReaderListener test callback signature

 This release includes the following **features**:

-- Publisher pane backend API to publish DDS data from a dockable monitor panel
+* Publisher pane backend API to publish DDS data from a dockable monitor panel
-- Image pane backend API to display fixed-format image data from DDS topics
+* Image pane backend API to display fixed-format image data from DDS topics
-- License check API for automatic license validation at startup
+* License check API for automatic license validation at startup
-- Multi-domain alias synchronization refreshing all domain graphs when a shared entity alias is updated
+* Multi-domain alias synchronization refreshing all domain graphs when a shared entity alias is updated
-- Topic spy with source timestamps via extended start_topic_spy() API
+* Topic spy with source timestamps via extended start_topic_spy() API
-- Safety check to prevent creating a monitor when proxy entities are present
+* Safety check to prevent creating a monitor when proxy entities are present
-- Database access optimized to query each DataKind once, reducing redundant lookups
+* Database access optimized to query each DataKind once, reducing redundant lookups
-- EntityKind forwarded as a function argument for faster data retrieval
+* EntityKind forwarded as a function argument for faster data retrieval

 This release includes the following **dependencies**: